Louise Martin (sports administrator)

 Dame Louise Livingstone Martin, DBE (née Campbell; born 1946) is the President of the Commonwealth Games Federation (CGF).
 She is also a Scottish sports administrator, retired athlete, nutritionist and former educator.
 She has previously chaired the Commonwealth Games Council for Scotland and SportScotland, headed Scotland's successful bid to host the 2014 Commonwealth Games and played a key role in their organisation.

 Career

 Martin was born in 1946 in Dunfermline.
+She came to prominence aged 14, after breaking the Scottish record for the 110 yards backstroke.
+She was a member of the Dunfermline Carnegie Swimming Club and was selected for the British trials for the 1960 Summer Olympics and broke the Scottish 100 yards backstroke record in November 1960.

-In the 1962 British Empire and Commonwealth Games, aged 16, she competed in the 110 yards backstroke and 220 yards backstroke and reached the finals in both.
-She subsequently attended the Edinburgh College of Domestic Science, receiving a diploma in domestic science and food nutrition.
+She represented the 1962 Scottish Team, aged 16, at the 1962 British Empire and Commonwealth Games in Perth, Australia, competing in the 110 yards and 220 yards backstroke event and reached the finals in both.
+She subsequently attended the Edinburgh College of Domestic Science (Queen Margaret University), receiving a diploma in domestic science and food nutrition.
 She lectured there from 1969 to 1972, before teaching at Glenrothes High School and then, from 1973, at the Millburn Academy.
 She married in 1973, adopting her husband Ian's surname, stopped teaching in 1975, and had two children.